InsideADM/InsideADM/README.md

 ADM is not a single application.

-It is a growing software ecosystem designed to support multiple products under one unified vision.
+It is a growing software ecosystem designed to support multiple software experiences under one unified vision.

 ### Mission